timotheemoulin/github-ci/README.md

 Where :

 * *en* stands for the language name (same as in the file name)
-* *999* stands for the number of words in the dictionary (use a big number here if you don't want to change it everytime)
+* *999* stands for the number of words in the dictionary (use a big number here if you don't want to change it every time)
-* *utf-8* is the encoding used in your file (keep it to *utf-8* if you need to use accents (like in French or German) or if your dictionnary is used for multiple languages)
+* *utf-8* is the encoding used in your file (keep it to *utf-8* if you need to use accents (like in French or German) or if your dictionary is used for multiple languages)

 ### Global structure